mandritsara/bako/index.md

   <img width="100" height="100" src="https://mandritsara.github.io/bako/media/bako%20avatar.png">
 </p>

+THIS REPOSITORY IS BEING TRANSFERRED OVER TO A MORE PERMANENT WEBSITE.
+PLEASE CHECK OUT:

+(www.bako.blog)

 Hello, my name is Bako, and welcome to my website!

 I have been a language teacher in Mandritsara since 2008.
 Over the years, I have personally tutored many missionaries and visitors to the [Hopitaly Vaovao Mahafaly Mandritsara](https://www.mandritsara.org.uk/) project.